 → | 5.
 Talk to USENIX.
 That’s better. |

-Lines 2 and 4 are ugly bugs that violate the spacing rule.
+Lines 2 and 4 are ugly bugs that violate the rules.
 If

 you leave extra space after sentences, you must add control sequences to